NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 • look at what offense level you're at based on a particular charge that the prosecutors are trying to get you to plead to,

-• see if there are any enhancements that apply, and then, of course,
+• see if any enhancements apply, and then, of course,

 • anything else you could do that might influence the judge to the positive for you.

 For example, let's say there's a large amount of restitution owing in your case.
-Paying that restitution or a substantial portion of it upfront is a big argument for your defense attorney to say to the judge, look, give him a break.
-There is also a reduction for substantial assistance.
+Paying that restitution or a substantial portion of it upfront is a big argument for your defense attorney to say to the judge: look, give him a break.
+There is also a reduction in sentence for substantial assistance, which could be a significant factor in your case.

-Either go below the mandatory minimum, go below the guideline range, or at least sentence the person to the low-end of the guidelines.
+There are various strategies to potentially achieve a favorable outcome: either go below the mandatory minimum, go below the guideline range, or at least sentence the person to the low end of the guidelines.

 Criminal Defense for Federal Crimes